otrw/docker-projects/dozzle/README.md

 Web-based viewer for container logs.
 Saves me from running `docker logs -f` manually.

 ### How I Use It
-- Fire it up with `docker compose up -d`
+- Run it with `docker compose up -d`
 - Access on `http://<server-ip>:8888`
 - Check logs across containers when troubleshooting